 HRV Score assesses heart rate variability based on lnRMSSD — the natural logarithm of RMSSD.
 In turn, RMSSD is a key variability metric reflecting parasympathetic nervous system activity.

 The higher your HRV Score is, the better off you are.
 100% means ideal variability, when the sky is your limit — whether we’re talking mental or physical activities.

 Important note: Free users can see all scores and their detailed descriptions during the first 5 days following their sign-up.
-After that, only Productivity, Energy, and Stress scores remain available.
+After that, only Stress, Energy, and Health scores remain available.
 To get unrestricted access, upgrade to Welltory Pro.
 See what other benefits you’ll get with Welltory Pro.